Securing Future Engineering Talent via Modern Apprenticeship Programmes

 It is not just about government policy though.
 The private sector needs to be looking to drive things forward too.
 Through well-formulated apprentice schemes that give real support to those involved and sets them challenges that will stretch their capabilities, companies will be able to make the most of the young talent that is out there.
 The more that these companies are willing to put in, then the more they will get out.

 In my opinion, what really differentiates Harwin’s approach to its apprentice intake is that these individuals are each given actual responsibilities from a very early stage.
 They get to take ownership of specific tasks and activities, which helps to motivate them and gives them greater opportunity for growth.
 An important element of this has been setting apprentices the goal of finding ways to improve the company’s operational efficiency levels.

 Apprentices at Harwin are supported with any additional training they need to undertake alongside their day-to-day role where they can gain an HNC, HND or even degree qualifications.
-In addition to this, our newly announced Harwin Academy, which has been established in conjunction with Havant & South Downs College, will enable participants to obtain an internationally-recognised engineering qualification, while also spending time working in our Portsmouth headquarters.
+In addition to this, our newly announced Harwin Academy, which has been established in conjunction with Havant & South Downs College, will enable participants to obtain an internationally-recognised engineering qualification, while also spending time working in our Portsmouth headquarters (see update below).
 The academy gives students the opportunity to apply for a full-time apprenticeship with us.